-The Unwomanly Face of War, a book by Belarusian writer and Nobel laureate Svetlana Alexievich, will be adapted into a TV series.
+The Unwomanly Face of War, a book by the Belarusian writer and Nobel laureate Svetlana Alexievich, will be adapted into a TV series.
 The production is to take place in Hollywood.
 Publisher Boris Pasternak wrote on Facebook that the production contract had already been signed.
 He said that after the resounding success of Chernobyl miniseries produced by the US pay television network HBO, an international competition for the rights to the new TV series unfolded.
-The five-part series was based on Alexievich’s book titled Voices from Chernobyl.
-Svetlana Alexievich confirmed in an interview with “Zerkalo” that several major Hollywood studios expressed interest in producing the TV series, and Angelina Jolie was supposed to be cast in one of the roles.
+The five-part series, Chernobyl was based on Alexievich’s book titled Voices from Chernobyl.
+Svetlana Alexievich confirmed in an interview with the Zerkalo web portal that several major Hollywood studios expressed interest in producing the TV series, and Angelina Jolie was supposed to be cast in one of the roles.

 While Alexievich is enjoying increasing popularity in Hollywood, in her home country of Belarus the writer could become the first Nobel laureate whose books are considered extremist.
 The Ministry of Culture reports that Svetlana Alexievich’s books have been sent for review to a special committee on extremism.
 It was earlier reported that school libraries had received a list of 33 writers, including Alexievich, whose books should be removed from the shelves.
 As of August 2021, her works are no longer a part of the school curriculum.